 Tabnine NEVER STORES OR SHARE YOUR CODE.

-Tabnine trains its publicly available AI models on open source code that is licensed permissively.
+It trains its publicly available AI models on open-source code that is licensed permissively.

 Github Copilot or Tabnine, Which One Is Better